Tornado Alley Has Moved: Are Your Home Insurance Rates Catching Up?

 National average premium: $3,548/year.
 Source: MoneyGeek analysis using Quadrant Information Services (2026); tornado counts from NOAA Storm Events Database, National Centers for Environmental Information (data files dated March 16, 2026).

-Mismatch Score = Premium Rank minus Storm Growth Rank (1--50 scale).
+Mismatch score = Premium rank minus storm growth rank (1 to 50 scale).
 Higher positive values indicate greater underpricing relative to storm growth.

-Tennessee sits at the extreme edge of the frequency surge.
-Its 2022 baseline of six tornadoes was low enough that any growth would produce a large percentage, worth acknowledging.
-But 60 tornadoes in 2025 is not a statistical artifact.
+Tennessee occupies the extreme edge of the frequency surge.
+Its 2022 baseline of six tornadoes was low enough that any growth would produce a large percentage.
+But 60 tornadoes in 2025 isn't a statistical artifact.
 Tennessee had no EF-2-or-stronger tornadoes in 2022 and recorded three in 2024 alone.
-The state's severe weather exposure is qualitatively different from where it stood four years ago.
-A homeowner paying $2,931 in premiums is carrying a policy calibrated to a state that recorded single-digit tornadoes annually.
-That state no longer exists.
+The state's severe weather exposure differs from where it stood four years ago.
+A homeowner paying $2,931 in premiums carries a policy set for a state that recorded single-digit tornadoes annually, a state that doesn't exist anymore.

-Indiana's situation sits closest to the practical core of this mismatch.
+Indiana presents the clearest case.
 Tornado frequency rose 269%, with the state recording 73 confirmed tornadoes in 2024 and 59 in 2025, including 12 rated EF-2 or stronger in 2024 alone.
-At $3,094, the average Indiana homeowner is paying rates calibrated to a risk environment that no longer exists.
+At $3,094, the average Indiana homeowner pays rates built for a risk profile the state has already outgrown.

-Why Rates Haven't Caught Up: Four Forces Holding Pricing Back
+Why Rates Haven't Caught Up: 4 Forces Holding Pricing Back

-The gap between rising risk and unchanged premiums is not an oversight.
-It is a structural consequence of how insurance markets work.
-Four forces, operating at the same time, explain why prices in Tennessee, Missouri and Indiana have not followed the storm data.
+The gap between rising risk and unchanged premiums reflects how insurance markets work.
+Four forces explain why prices in Tennessee, Missouri and Indiana haven't followed the storm data.

 congress icon